inspektor-gadget/inspektor-gadget/docs/guides/trace/tcp.md

 minikube         <>               <>               <>               C 16266  wget             4   172.17.0.3       188.114.97.3     34878   443
 ```

-The printed lined correspond to TCP connection established with the socket.
+The printed lines correspond to TCP connection established with the socket.
 Here is the full legend of all the fields:

 * `T`: How the TCP connection was established, it can be one of the following values: